There are still bugs

 where (without quotes) and press return.

 The list that is presented is the stack trace.
 If everything worked, it is supposed to contain the chain of functions that were called when curl crashed.
-Include the stack trace with your detailed bug report.
-It'll help a lot.
+Include the stack trace with your detailed bug report. it will help a lot.

 Bugs in libcurl bindings